 Using a case study methodology, Fellows identify new solutions to real life conservation challenges.
 Over the course of the month, Fellows attend dynamic sessions, participate in collaborative and independent projects, and attend field trips.

 Beyond the training

-We're looking for conservation leaders with at least five years of experience, who are deeply committed to conservation, involved with the implementation of market-based approaches to solve environmental problems, and ready to be part of an expanding community of global leaders.
+We're looking for conservation leaders with at least five years of on the ground experience, who are deeply committed to conservation, involved with the implementation of market-based approaches to solve environmental problems, and ready to be part of an expanding community of global leaders.

 A key part of the Fellows application is a proposed project describing an environmental issue related to the applicant's work and the plans to develop a solution using market approaches.